w3c/mathml/docs/accessibility.md

 `aria-label` can be used to force the words to speak.

 ## "mathsubject" attribute
+Based on experience with math speech rules and a review of several textbooks, knowing the subject area provides enough context to eliminate a significant amount of ambiguity.
+For example, if the subject area is linear algebra, then $A^T$ almost certainly means the transpose of $A$.

+To indicate the context/subject area, an attribute is added to a MathML tag.
+Typically, it would be added to the `math` tag, but in the case of a chemical formula inside of a chemical equation, it might also be on an `mrow` or other MathML element.
+The example section below provides details.

+There are some notations that aren't resolved by knowing the subject area.
+For example, if the subject area is calculus, $(0, \pi)$ could be either the point in the plane with coordinates 0 and $pi$ or (more likely) the open interval from 0 to $\pi$.

+Conversely, an integral such as $\int \sin x\,dx$ is unambiguously an integral regardless of subject area.
+However, the related concept of derivatives $dy/dx$ is potentially ambiguous and providing a subject area would disambiguate it.
+Each notation needs to be evaluated and a determination made as to whether it is ambiguous or not.

 ## "mathrole" attribute

+## Overview of how to extract semantics

 # Expectations: From Authors to AT